tqec/topologiq/README.md

 - Improve run-times.

 ## License
-All code in this repository is under an Apache 2.0 open source license.
+This repository is open source software.
+All code in the repository is under an Apache 2.0 license.

 ## References
 1. Coecke, B. & Duncan, R. Interacting Quantum Observables.
 In *Automata, Languages and Programming* (eds.
 Aceto, L. et al.) 298–310 (Springer, Berlin, Heidelberg, 2008).